Basement Dehumidifiers - An Important Step Before Finishing Near Fairport, Canandaigua, Geneva, Newark

 Your basement will still be humid, but anything coated will resist mold growth!
 Sounds great!
 Just don't bring boxes, wood furniture, cloth, cushioned furniture, clothing, books, holiday supplies, or anything else that is uncoated and contains organic material into your basement and you should be fine.

 Of course, it might be more useful if the WHOLE basement is protected, and not just the coated surfaces.
 If you're planning on using your finished basement, then dehumidification is the answer!
-Schedule a free estimate with Marshall Exteriors and get started with basement dehumidification needs!
+Schedule a free estimate with Marshall Exteriors, LLC and get started with basement dehumidification needs!

 The Three Things Mold and Mildew Need in Order to Grow:

 - Organic material to eat (such as paper, dust, food particles and some wallpaper glues)

 - Warmth (mold prefers temperatures of 60-80 degrees, according to The North Carolina Department of Health and Human Services) and

 - Humidity (generally a relative humidity over 50%)

 The only machine that is going to get the results you need for your basement dehumidification is the SaniDry™ Sedona Basement Air System.
 This state-of-the-art unit is equipped with a high-capacity, high-efficiency system, that can remove as much as 100 pints (47.318 L) of water per day out of your basement air.

 A powerful blower moves the conditioned, dry air around your room to dry the building materials and personal items in the remodeled basement.